About This Recipe

-Agua de Piña is more than just a drink; it’s a taste of Mexican culture.
-It’s a reminder of warm summer days, meals shared with family and friends, and the simple joy that comes from fresh, natural ingredients.
+Agua de piña is more than just a drink — it’s a taste of Mexican culture.
+A reminder of warm summer days, meals shared with family and friends, and the simple joy that comes from fresh, natural ingredients.
+If you’ve ever peeked inside a Mexican family’s fridge, chances are you’ve spotted a pitcher of agua fresca waiting to be poured.

 How to Make Agua de Piña